Sarah-Bue/knit-space/README.md

 - The models for *BlogPost* and *BlogPostAdmin* were adapted from Code Institute's "I think therefore I blog" walkthrough.
 - The Confirmation Modal before deleting a BlogPost was adapted from Code Institute's "I think therefore I blog" walkthrough.
-- The basic design and models of the *About* page was adapted from Code Institute's "I think therefore I blog" walkthrough.
+- The basic design and models of the *About* page were adapted from Code Institute's "I think therefore I blog" walkthrough.
 - The navigation bar and footer were adapted from [Bootstrap's Clean Blog](https://startbootstrap.com/theme/clean-blog) template.
 - The Contact Us functionality was adapted from [Mailtrap](https://mailtrap.io/blog/django-contact-form/).
 - The sortable functionality was adapted from [jQuery UI](https://jqueryui.com/sortable/) and [Web Dev Simplified on YouTube](https://www.youtube.com/@WebDevSimplified).